deebov/expo-video/readme.md

-# Video component for Expo/React Native
+# DEPRECATED – Video component for Expo/React Native

 This library is a wrapper around Expo's expo-av library.
 Because Expo's video api is not really simple this component was built to make it simpler.